 Over the course of the first week through the second is when both physical and psychological symptoms will be at their peak, with full-blown insomnia, rebound anxiety and panic attacks, tremors, muscle pain, and more.
 This is the point where many people who try to detox without medical assistance are likely to relapse.

 For many people, the majority of their withdrawal symptoms will have dissipated at this point, although some psychological symptoms such as anxiety or depression may still linger.

-However, depending on long someone had been abusing Valium, and how much they were taking, they may undergo post-acute withdrawal syndrome, or PAWS, where withdrawal symptoms can randomly come and go for months on end, long after the Valium has been flushed from the body.
+However, depending on how long someone had been abusing Valium, and how much they were taking, they may experience Post-Acute Withdrawal Syndrome, or PAWS, where withdrawal symptoms can randomly come and go for months on end, long after the Valium has been removed from the body.

 Why Should I Detox?

 Detoxing from benzodiazepines is nearly always an arduous experience, with withdrawal symptoms that can range from extremely uncomfortable to potentially deadly, and Valium is no exception.

 Attempting to detox on your own makes for a far more painful withdrawal than necessary, and also leaves you vulnerable to the symptoms that can be fatal without professional medical intervention, such as suicidal behavior, delirium, and, as with all benzodiazepine drugs, Grand mal seizures.